SSBISCUITTEER/SSBISCUITTEER/README.md

 - i have 13 pages of hidden people because i hate this game . im sorry if im covering someone. its not always a personal thing ++ i dont remember the reason for why i hid every single person... plz dont hire a hit on me
 - I should also mention that I block chat+requests from anyone i see under the protree or whatever its called. yall are... weeeeird...
 - i get ANNOYED/anrgy EASILY!!!!!! its my special ability
-- shockingly, i like things other than SPG. you can find my other interests in the wild jungles of HoonisTown, but beware, I hear there are feral gunslingers and clowns roaming about. theyre not all as kind as me *looks off into the sunet*
 - also, sorry if youre only learning this now, but everyone who has followed me on here is legally obligated to assist me in ONE fight. youll find out which fight when your time has come.

 ![HES SO COOOOOOOOOLLLL](https://github.com/user-attachments/assets/512d0d2b-692e-4e7f-b74c-2396f48f533a)